fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

    3. You can fill the information on link account brance such as account number , ifsc code , phone number , pincode like that.
  - Expected Result:
-   - after you click a add account button after some validation youn can rediriect to bank account details setup.After that you can check balance.
+   - After you click a add account button after some validation youn can rediriect to bank account details setup.After that you can check balance.And you must set the "set primary account".

 ### balance enquire page (Completed)
 -Scenario 1: Successfully see the account balance